fsworld009/blog/source/_posts/pacman.md

 sudo pacman -U *.pkg.tar.xz
 ```
 - Or download PKGBUILD file manually from AUR pages if you don't have AUR package managers.
+- Use `makepkg -RdLf` for a "re-package".
+Re-packaging is useful when the process failed in package() and you don't want to run the long build part again.